ulizel/zombiegpt/README.md

 - Balancing

-**To install:**
+**To install locally:**
-Simply download the file zombieGBT.html and run it in your favorite browser!
+Simply download the files html,css and js files and run it in your favorite browser!

 I know it looks like 1980 graphics but try it out :)
 ![Demo](https://github.com/ulizel/zombiegbt/blob/main/demo%20image.png)